Wallingford Regatta

 The regatta was formerly "Wallingford Skiff Regatta" the only organised boating in 1949 on the Wallingford stretch of the Thames above Cleeve Lock.
-It had taken place every year in peace time since the late 1890s and there is evidence that it existed as early as 1861.
+It had taken place every year in peacetime since the late 1890s and there is evidence that it existed as early as 1861.
 In 1949 the regatta committee founded Wallingford Rowing Club which purchased some old boats and, with mostly novice rowers, started competing in other regattas.
 The regatta was developed as a conventional regatta although it still awards the Wallingford Skiff Regatta Cup.